dducsw/cdc-cqrs/README.md

 ### 🧩 Purpose of the Pipeline

-- Enable real-time data replication from PostgreSQL to MongoDB.
+- Enable data replication from PostgreSQL to MongoDB.
 - Support separation of concerns:
     - PostgreSQL: optimized for transactional writes.
     - MongoDB: optimized for analytical or reporting reads.